 Features of Google Cloud SQL

 Google Cloud SQL easily lets you move your MySQL databases on the cloud and gives you a similar interface to work with.
 Some other features of Google Cloud SQL are:

-- Easy to Use: Google Cloud SQL has an intuitive and graphical user interface which lets you go about building your database instances with just a click of a mouse, sparing you from having to remember a series of complicated commands.
+- Easy to Use: Google Cloud SQL has an intuitive and graphical user interface that lets you go about building your database instances with just a click of a mouse, sparing you from having to remember a series of complicated commands.
 In case you are more used to using commands to handle your database, well you can do that too on Google Cloud.
 Google Cloud offers you a fair degree of control over how you would like to use Google Cloud SQL.

-- Maintained by Google: Google Cloud SQL is fully managed by Google so, you get your data management tasks such as patch management, replication and other similar tasks handled by Google.
+- Maintained by Google: Google Cloud SQL is fully managed by Google so, you get your data management tasks such as patch management, replication, and other similar tasks handled by Google.